 DHA helps with the cell membrane and assists in growth and development and works in tandem with the EPAs to support our immune system, promoting health.
 DHA has recently come into the spotlight as not merely functioning to convert in EPA And DHA but has its distinct functions in the human body.

 EPA and DHA have also been linked to improved blood circulation and moderately lowers blood pressure.
-These omega-3 acids reduce elevated triglycerides and decrease the risk of heart disease by 25% in people exhibiting such elevation 8.
+These omega-3 acids reduce elevated triglycerides and decrease the risk of heart disease by 25% in people exhibiting such elevation 9.

-There have been several clinical trials to assess DHA and EPA benefits in inflammatory and autoimmune diseases such as Crohn’s disease, rheumatoid arthritis, psoriasis, multiple sclerosis, and migraines.
+There have been several clinical trials to assess DHA and EPA benefits in inflammatory and autoimmune diseases like Crohn’s disease, rheumatoid arthritis, psoriasis, multiple sclerosis, and migraines.

 Mental Health Benefits

 Omega-3 fatty acids have shown benefits to those who suffer from depression and the depressive cycle of manic depression.
-These benefits are due to the anti-inflammatory qualities of EPA and DHA in prostaglandin E3, which is linked to depression.
+These benefits are due to the anti-inflammatory qualities of EPA and DHA in prostaglandin E3, linked to depression.

 Brain Function Benefits